- Listen to our monthly AppSec Stats Flash podcast

 The vulnerability occurs as an attacker may have access to all the files present in the architecture of the web application.
 This can lead to attackers access information that normally they would not be able to access.
 Some examples of the files would be:

 Web administrators often assume if there are no hyperlinks to these documents, no one will be able to find them.
-But today’s vulnerability scanners can dynamically add additional directories/files to include in their scans based on data obtained in initial probes.
+But using web hacking techniques and vulnerability scanner can dynamically add additional directories/files to include in their scans based on data obtained in initial probes.
 Directory Indexing will then allow a leak that supplies an attacker with the information needed to launch further attacks against the system.

 To remediate this disable indexing on the configuration file on the web server